l0m-dev/Undying-Renewal/README.md

   - Speargun reloads and shoots faster
   - Reduced ammo and max ammo for the revolver and the shotgun
   - Increased lightning spell projectile speed and range
-  - Added command "skip" to skip cutscenes (experimental)
+  - Made some cutscenes skippable
   - Nerfed shield health
   - Nerfed haste
   - Added a nice animation for deploying the stone